 Hearing scratching noises in your walls or noticing droppings around your home?
 You may have a rodent infestation.
-Rats and mice aren’t subtle pests, and it can be easy to tell when you have them on your property.
+Rats and mice aren’t subtle pests—sometimes, it can be easy to tell when you have them on your property.
 Getting rid of rodents, however, isn’t so easy.
-Not only are they gross, but they also are carriers of filth and can transmit diseases.
+Not only are they gross, but they can also spread filth and transmit diseases.
 To avoid dealing with a rodent infestation, it’s important to learn how to recognize the signs of a mouse or rat problem.

 There are many things that indicate a rodent problem inside your home:

 - Gnaw marks: Tiny holes or gnaw marks on food packaging is a sign you have rats and mice feasting on your food.